 What is the Coronavirus (COVID-19)?

 The Coronavirus (COVID-19) is referred to as a ‘novel’ virus, meaning it is a new virus that no one has any anti-bodies or immunity to help minimize the severity of how it might affect us.
 It is likely to have more impact on those who may be older in age or already be living with a chronic disease (diabetes, cancer, heart disease, lung disease, etc.).
 The virus can cause people to develop mild to severe symptoms including a cough, fever, and difficulty breathing, very similar to the common cold and ‘flu’.
+We highly encourage everyone to receive the vaccine.

 How will this impact Self-Managment workshops?